Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Conic sections aren't just abstract curves—they're the mathematical foundation for everything from satellite dish design to planetary orbits.
-In Algebra 2, you're being tested on your ability to recognize these shapes from their equations, convert between forms, and identify key features like centers, vertices, foci, and directrices.
-The equations themselves encode geometric relationships: distance formulas, symmetry, and the interplay between variables.
+Conic sections aren't just abstract curves.
+They're the mathematical foundation for everything from satellite dish design to planetary orbits.
+In Algebra 2, you need to recognize these shapes from their equations, convert between forms, and identify key features like centers, vertices, foci, and directrices.
+The equations encode geometric relationships: distance formulas, symmetry, and the interplay between variables.

 These conics share a key feature: they're bounded curves where the equation uses addition between the squared terms.
 The difference lies in whether the curve is perfectly round or stretched along one axis.

-Compare: Circle vs. Ellipse—both use addition and equal 1 in standard form, but circles have (equal denominators) while ellipses have .
-If an FRQ gives you an equation and asks you to classify it, check whether the denominators match.
+Compare: Circle vs. Ellipse โ both use addition and equal 1 in standard form, but circles have equal denominators () while ellipses have unequal denominators.
+If a problem gives you an equation and asks you to classify it, check whether the denominators match.

 Hyperbolas are defined by the difference of distances to two foci, which is why their equations use subtraction.
-The key exam skill is identifying which term comes first—this determines whether the curve opens horizontally or vertically.
+The key skill is identifying which term comes first, because that determines whether the curve opens horizontally or vertically.

-Compare: Horizontal vs. Vertical Hyperbola—the only difference is which squared term is positive.
-Remember: positive x² means horizontal opening; positive y² means vertical opening.
-This is the opposite of how parabola orientation works, so don't mix them up.
+Compare: Horizontal vs. Vertical Hyperbola โ the only difference is which squared term is positive.
+Positive means horizontal opening; positive means vertical opening.
+Be careful: this is the opposite of how parabola orientation works, so don't mix them up.

 Parabolas have only one squared term, which is why they extend infinitely in one direction rather than closing.
 The parameter controls both the width of the curve and the location of the focus and directrix.

-Compare: Vertical vs. Horizontal Parabola—both use the coefficient, but the squared variable switches.
-Unlike hyperbolas, the squared term indicates the axis of symmetry, not the opening direction.
+Compare: Vertical vs. Horizontal Parabola โ both use the coefficient, but the squared variable switches.
+Unlike hyperbolas, the squared term tells you the axis of symmetry, not the opening direction.
 The sign of controls opening direction.

 These tools help you identify and compare conics when they're not given in standard form.
-Mastering conversion between forms is a high-value exam skill.
+Getting comfortable converting between forms is one of the most useful skills you can build for exams.

 |---|---|